 More than 70 causes (also know as etiologies) of deaf-blindness were identified in the 2018 National Deaf-Blind Child Count.
 The most common are complications of prematurity and CHARGE syndrome, with each causing approximately 10% of cases.

 This page provides brief descriptions and links to resources for some of the more common—although still relatively rare—syndromes and prenatal/congenital causes.
-Unless otherwise noted, the descriptions in the left column are from the National Institutes of Health sources linked in the right column.
+Unless otherwise noted, the descriptions are from the National Institutes of Health.

 CHARGE syndrome is a disorder that affects many areas of the body.
 CHARGE is an abbreviation for several of the features common in the disorder: coloboma, heart defects, atresia choanae (also known as choanal atresia), growth retardation, genital abnormalities, and ear abnormalities.

 Usher syndrome is a condition characterized by partial or total hearing loss and vision loss that worsens over time.
 The hearing loss is classified as sensorineural, which means that it is caused by abnormalities of the inner ear.
 The loss of vision is caused by an eye disease called retinitis pigmentosa, which affects the layer of light-sensitive tissue at the back of the eye (the retina).
 Three major types, I, II, and III, have been identified.

 Down syndrome is a chromosomal condition associated with intellectual disability, a characteristic facial appearance, and weak muscle tone in infancy.
 All affected individuals experience cognitive delays, but the intellectual disability is usually mild to moderate.
 Individuals with Down syndrome have an increased risk of hearing and vision problems and a variety of birth defects.